amgt-d1/IRS-interval/source/dataset/readme.md

 Unzip the corresponding zip files.

 ## Bike and Taxi
 Due the size limitation of GitHub, Bike and Taxi cannot be uploaded as a single file.
+Therefore, please unzip the splited files and merge them.
+* For Bike, the mergeed file should be rename as `nyc_bike_unixtime.csv`.